VireZee/mrern-open-library/README.md

 ---

 ### 👤 Author
 Developed by [VireZee](https://github.com/VireZee).
-Feel free to contribute or provide feedback! 📝 Contributions are welcome, especially for improving the frontend.
+Feel free to contribute or provide feedback! 📝<br>
+Contributions are welcome, especially for improving the frontend.